jacderida/jacderida.github.io/source/_posts/2014-06-25-automating-a-postgresql-development-environment.markdown

 %end
 ```

 It's broken up into 3 sections: command, packages and post (there's also an optional pre section).
-The command section is pretty self explanatory: it sets the hostname, root password and regional/language based settings.
+The command section is pretty self explanatory: among other things, it sets the hostname, root password and regional/language based settings.
 In terms of the package section, since we want to keep this system as minimal as it can be, we're only going to install the core group of packages.
 If you were looking to install additional packages as part of the installation, you'd probably be better going with a DVD based ISO.
 The post section is a script that runs after the installation completes, but *before* the machine is restarted and Packer begins its own provisioning.
 The script:

 * Enables the eth0 interface, which is disabled on the minimal distro.
 * Does an update to get the latest package versions, and installs a couple of basic packages for use later.